keebio/keebio-docs/docs/iris-rev3-build-guide.md

 Solder the rest of the switches onto the PCB:
 ![](./assets/images/iris-rev4/IMG_3647.JPG)

+## Optional additions!
+Part 2

-## Solder in-switch LEDs \(optional\)
+### Solder in-switch LEDs

 Polarity of the in-switch LEDs is important.
-Match up the longer leg of the LED to the + sign of the LED pins on the PCB:
+Match up the longer leg of the LED to the `+` sign of the LED pins on the PCB:
 ![](./assets/images/iris-rev4/IMG_3648.JPG)

 Insert the LED through the switch and PCB:
 ![](./assets/images/iris-rev4/IMG_3649.JPG)

-Double check that the longer leg matches with the + sign:
+Double check that the longer leg matches with the `+` sign:
 ![](./assets/images/iris-rev4/IMG_3650.JPG)

 Bend the LED legs out so it doesn't fall out while soldering the LED in: